kospiotr/kospiotr.github.io/wiki/spring-core-presentation.md

 [http://docs.spring.io/spring/docs/4.0.3.RELEASE/spring-framework-reference/htmlsingle/#overview-modules](http://docs.spring.io/spring/docs/4.0.3.RELEASE/spring-framework-reference/htmlsingle/#overview-modules)

 # Inversion of Control container

+Dependency Injection is a principal design pattern used for removing direct dependencies between components of the system.
+Responsibility for creating objects is delegated outside to object factory - container.

 Central to the Spring Framework is its Inversion of Control (IoC) container, which provides a consistent means of configuring and managing Java objects using **reflection**.

 The container is responsible for managing object lifecycles of specific objects: